Of the almost 2800sqkm of land within the Hawkesbury LGA, 71% is contained within National Parks, Nature Reserves and State Recreation Areas.

 Weeds create management problems in that they have ongoing maintenance requirements, which remove scarce resources from other areas of management.
 They also make it difficult for the community to perceive a natural area as a viable land use where the land in question is weedy and overgrown.

-There are two different areas of responsibility with regard to weeds, in that Priority weeds are dealt with by the Hawkesbury River County Council under the Biosecurity Act and environmental weeds are dealt with by Council and contractors.
+There are two different areas of responsibility with regard to weeds, in that Priority weeds are dealt with by the Hawkesbury River County Council under the Biosecurity Act and environmental weeds are dealt with by contractors or day labour by Hawkesbury City Council.

 Weed control is implemented in such a way as to minimise negative environmental impacts.
 Different techniques are required in varying situations, especially along watercourses, which are very sensitive to pollution impacts.
 An important part of control is the regular monitoring of weeds in natural areas on an ongoing basis.